How to Translate Your Theme by Poedit?

 1. Activate your traveler-childtheme theme.

-To translate the text of an addon, plugin, or extension, you can do so by using the .pot file located in the plugin folder.
-For instance, you might find the file traveler-smart-search.pot in the Traveler Search Hotel VueWP plugin folder.
+To translate the text of an addon, plugin, or extension, you can do so by using the .pot file located in the language folder of plugin.
+For instance, you might find the file traveler-layout-essential-for-elementor.pot inside wp-content/plugins/traveler-layout-essential-for-elementor/language

-Once you’ve translated the text, you should name the .po language file traveler-smart-search-localecode, where “localecode” is the language code you’re translating to.
-For example, if you’re translating to French, the file name would be traveler-smart-search-fr_FR.po.
+Once you’ve translated the text, you should name the language file pluginfoldername-localecode, where “localecode” is the language code you’re translating to and pluginfoldername is the name of plugin directory

 Insert these codes into traveler-childtheme/functions.php.
 The system will know to read language files from traveler-childtheme, instead of traveler.